yannLM29/dunkin_connect/README.md

 # How to use
 To use this plugin you need to configure the config file /plugins/dunkin_connect/config.yml on your server.
-Your Mysql/MariaDb server needs to have a database called *dunkin_connect_db* in which you have to tables:
+Your Mysql/MariaDb server needs to have a database called *dunkin_connect_db* in which you have two tables:

 ### Players
 | id        | pseudo         | nb_of_kills     | is_connected    | pos_x           | pos_y           | pos_z           | nb_of_kills     |